-At Walt Disney World Resort, Magic Kingdom® Park, Disney’s Animal Kingdom® Theme Park, Epcot® and Disney’s Hollywood Studios® are open, as are Disney Springs® and select Disney hotels.
-Water parks are closed.
-Beginning Jan.
-1, 2021, the Park Hopper option will once again be available, inviting guests to visit more than one park per day with an eligible ticket, package or annual pass.
+At Walt Disney World Resort, Magic Kingdom® Park, Disney’s Animal Kingdom® Theme Park, Epcot®, Disney’s Hollywood Studios® and Disney's Typhoon Lagoon® Water Park are open, as are Disney Springs® and Disney hotels.
+Disney's Blizzard Beach® Water Park is temporarily closed for maintenance.
+Disney's Park Hopper option is available, inviting guests to visit more than one park per day with an eligible ticket, package or annual pass.
 (Some modifications will apply.)

 Designed to promote cleanliness, physical distancing and reduced contact, new measures at Walt Disney World Resort’s theme parks include:

 Park attendance is managed through the new Disney Park Pass reservation system, which is available for guests with a Disney Resort hotel reservation and valid theme park admission (including Annual Passes) linked in My Disney Experience.
 To enter a park, both a reservation and valid admission for the same park on the same date will be required.
 You can make a reservation here.

 Walt Disney World’s theme parks, hotels, restaurants and other offerings, including FastPass+ and dining reservations, may be modified, limited in capacity, and subject to availability or closure.
 Attractions, experiences, services and amenities may have limited availability or may remain closed.